 Try this, and let me know what you think.
 It is definitely a fresh way to have yummy and healthy coffee.
 And why not add ground cardamom or cinnamon?
 I’m trying that next!
 This morning I had it with one of my Pear and Chocolate Scones, reheated from a stash in the freezer.
 Go on, whip up a batch of these, you’ll be very happy 🙂

-- I 8 oz cup of brewed coffee.
-I used a pour over method, but you can prepare your coffee as desired.
+- 8 oz brewed coffee I use the pour over method, but you can prepare it any way you'd like

-- 1 tbsp organic, grass fed butter (if at all possible, for utmost health benefits)
+- 1 tbsp organic, grass fed butter if at all possible, for the health benefits

-- 1 tbsp nut milk ( I used almond, but you could use cashew or even coconut milk)
+- 1 tbsp nut milk I use almond, but you could use cashew or coconut

-- 1 tbsp raw, organic honey (this is non-negotiable.
-Do not use pourable, liquid honey- very little of it is actual honey!)
+- 1 tbsp raw, organic honey this is non-negotiable: Do not use pourable, liquid honey- depending on the source, very little of it may be honey!

 - 1 tsp coconut oil

 - 1 tsp vanilla extract

 Place all the ingredients in a blender.
 Or use a frother or wand blender.
 Even a Nutri Bullet type works well.
 Just seal tightly since you will be putting it upside down.

 You could make this with a coffee substitute like Teeccino or Milo etc. In fact, this preparation may make them taste even better!